AnyOldName3/LVFS/LVFS/Design.md

 * Have a map from path to actual file
 	- faster for each operation, but longer loading time

+##Listing files
+* Selector could ask each Source what it has in turn
+	- Selector lives up to its name.
+	- It would have to know the semantics of each Source.
+* Could give each Source the output of the previous to do with as it pleases.
+	- Allows sources to make a lot of changes, but potentially too many.

 ##Writes
 * COW
 	- slow